This post covers the overview and concept of Availability Domain & Fault Domain in Oracle Cloud Infrastructure (OCI).

 Another offering in IaaS from Oracle is OCI-Classic (or OCI-C) and to find the difference between two and when to use what, Check our previous post on OCI vs OCI-C here

 Before we will deep-dive into Availability Domain (AD) & Fault Domain (FD), let understand the concept of Region in Oracle Cloud Infrastructure (OCI)

 Region in Oracle Cloud Infrastructure(OCI)

-OCI Servers & Data is hosted in a region where the region is a localized geographic area, as of August 2018 there are four regions for OCI i.e. London Heathrow, Frankfurt, Ashburn, and Phoenix.
+OCI Servers & Data is hosted in a region where the region is a localized geographic area, as of July 2019, there are Eight regions for OCI i.e. London Heathrow, Frankfurt, Ashburn, Phoenix, Toronto, Tokyo, Seoul & Mumbai.

 - You can have OCI resources (Compute, Network, Storage) in multiple Regions